jphall663/gai_risk_management/README.md

 Model testing and benchmarking outcomes cannot be dispositive for the presence or absence of any *in situ* real-world risk.
-Model testing and benchmarking results may be compromised by task-contamination and other scientific measurement issues.
+Model testing and benchmarking results may be compromised by task-contamination and other scientific measurement issues <a href="#balloccu-simone-patrícia-schmidtová-mateusz-lango-and-ondřej-dušek-leak-cheat-repeat-data-contamination-and-evaluation-malpractices-in-closed-source-llms-arxiv-preprint-last-revised-february-22-2024-httpsdoiorg1048550arxiv240203927">[source]</a>.
 Furthermore, model testing is often ineffective for measuring human-AI configuration and value chain risks and few model tests appear to address explainability and interpretability.